Physics Toys

 Enable Smoothing

-The maze object consists of many box colliders.
-Click on any collider in the mesh to find the Enable Smoothing option.
-The Enable Smoothing option smoothly interpolates between changes to help reduce noise.
-This template uses Enable Smoothing to reduce motion tracking noise.
+panel, you can find a Physics Collider component on the Floor object.You can then find the Smoothing option.
+This option smoothly interpolates between changes to help reduce noise.
+This template uses Smoothing to reduce motion tracking noise.

 Enable the Show Collider field to see the smoothing effect.